10 best weighted jump ropes 2024: tried, tested and reviewed

 The Body Rhythm Weighted Jump Rope is the weighted jump rope for those who want a similar experience to the Crossrope without the higher cost.
 This set comes with three ropes ranging in diameter from 4 to 8 millimeters, and ranging in weight from 3 to 8 ounces.

-What really makes this rope set the preeminent choice for the active traveler is its durable carrying case.
+What makes this rope set the preeminent choice for the active traveler is its durable carrying case.
 It protects your equipment without taking up too much room in your luggage or gym bag, and the elastic and zipper compartments keep your handles and ropes secure and tangle-free.
 It even comes with a shoulder strap for the times you want to carry the case on its own.

 Like the Crossrope, the Body Rhythm allows you to interchange the ropes to match your desired workout.
-The 4 millimeter rope was great to work on speed and cardiovascular endurance, while the larger 6 millimeter and 8 millimeter ropes began to fatigue my upper body after a few minutes’ use.
+The 4-millimeter rope was great to work on speed and cardiovascular endurance, while the larger 6-millimeter and 8-millimeter ropes began to fatigue my upper body after a few minutes’ use.
 It’s not hard to switch the ropes, but not quite as easily done when compared to the Crossrope.

 A disadvantage of the Body Rhythm is its rope length.
-While length options aren’t offered with the set, the standard 9 foot rope can be cut to match your height.
-This isn’t exactly an easy feat however, as you would need to cut through the thick plastic rope and replace the metal ends, rendering any changes you make permanent.
+While length options aren’t offered with the set, the standard 9-foot rope can be cut to match your height.
+This isn’t exactly an easy feat, however, as you would need to cut through the thick plastic rope and replace the metal ends, rendering any changes you make permanent.
 That being said, the rope length felt okay for my average height.

 But, a big plus to the Body Rhythm?
-Unlike the Crossrope, you have the option of adding weights to the narrow plastic handles, which were slim and easy to grip.
+Unlike the Crossrope, you have the option of adding weights to the narrow plastic handles, which are slim and easy to grip.
 The multiple ways you can use this weighted jump rope make it a perfect workout option for when your travels take you away from dumbbells and treadmills.

 Best digital weighted jump rope